-The largest investments went into the energy, transportation, communications, storage and commercialization, financial services, mining, agriculture and manufacturing sectors.
+The largest investments were made in the energy, transportation, communications, storage and commercialization, financial services, mining, agriculture and manufacturing sectors.
 All the indicators of level and quality of services and goods reflected the strong increase in investment.
 That would not have happened if the Convertibility Law had not protected property rights.